Windfisch/rust-assert-no-alloc/README.md

 How to use
 ----------

+First, configure the features: `warn_debug` and `warn_release` change the behaviour from aborting your program into just printing an error message on `stderr`.
+Aborting is useful for debugging purposes, as it allows you to retrieve a stacktrace, while warning is less intrusive.

+Note that you need to disable the (default-enabled) `disable_release` feature by specify `default-features = false` if you want to use `warn_release`.
+If `disable_release` is set (which is the default), then this crate will do nothing if built in `--release` mode.

-First, use the allocator provided by this crate.
+Second, use the allocator provided by this crate.
 Add this to `main.rs`:

 ```rust
 use assert_no_alloc::*;